The places that inspired some of Britain's most legendary writers.

 The Bard of Avon dominates this pretty Midlands market town, but his birthplace is still the best place to start your visit into Shakespeare’s Elizabethan world.
-Real fans of the playwright can follow on to New Place, Trinity Church, Anne Hathaway’s Cottage and a host of themed sights—including the Royal Shakespeare Theatre.
+Real fans of the playwright can follow on to New Place, Trinity Church, Anne Hathaway’s Cottage, and a host of themed sights—including the Royal Shakespeare Theatre.

 Alf Wight’s Surgery, Thirsk, Yorkshire

 Far better known by his nom de plume, James Herriot’s veterinary surgery in the gritty Yorkshire market town was also his home.
-All Creatures Great and Small becomes real with a visit to this period-correct office and residence just off the market square, closely surrounded by the bare hills and dales of the agrarian countryside.
+All Creatures Great and Small become real with a visit to this period-correct office and residence just off the market square, closely surrounded by the bare hills and dales of the agrarian countryside.

 Max Gate, Dorchester, Dorset

 The heart of “Thomas Hardy Country” and the great novelist’s fictional Wessex, Dorchester was the writer’s birthplace and home.
 He was trained as an architect, and Hardy’s success as a novelist enabled him to design and build this comfortable Victorian home on the outskirts of town in 1885 - just a few miles from his thatched-cottage birthplace.

 When Lawrence was born here in 1885, Eastwood was a rural mining village a few miles from Nottingham.
 Today, the collieries are gone from the landscape and the city has swallowed the suburb.
 Starting with this brick miner’s cottage, however, fans can trace the scenes of his early life and his autobiographical novels.